 What Is Cryptocurrency?

-If you’ve heard of cryptocurrency or Bitcoin, you might be wondering what all the hype is about.
-Cryptocurrency is a digital, or virtual currency.
+Bitcoin is the oldest and most well-known cryptocurrency.
 In theory, it could be used in place of government-issued currencies like the U.S. dollar.
 However, it isn’t yet widely accepted by merchants.
-Instead, most of the interest has been from investors in Bitcoin, the oldest and most well-known cryptocurrency.
+Most of the interest in Bitcoin has been from investors.

 The idea of Bitcoin was to allow money to change hands without a bank’s involvement.
 Instead, all transactions would have a unique cryptographic signature, allowing for the creation of an indisputable record.